samdroid-apps/nix-articles/05-using-functions.md

 TODO:

-* put a simple example of using let-in inside a function at the top
+* put a simple example of using let-in inside a function at the top: maybe done
 * put in a conclusion
 * emphasise that example 3 and 4 are from my actual configuration